kmpm/nodemcu-uploader/README.md

 A simple tool for uploading files to the filesystem of an ESP8266 running NodeMCU as well as some other useful commands.

+It should work on Linux, and OS X; and with any type of file that fits the filesystem, binary or text.

 | master | next |
 |--------|------|
 |[![Build Status](https://travis-ci.org/kmpm/nodemcu-uploader.svg?branch=master)](https://travis-ci.org/kmpm/nodemcu-uploader) | [![Build Status](https://travis-ci.org/kmpm/nodemcu-uploader.svg?branch=next)](https://travis-ci.org/kmpm/nodemcu-uploader) |
 Please note that these tests is not complete and it might be the tests themselves that are having issues.

-It should work on Linux, and OS X; and with any type of file that fits the filesystem, binary or text.
-For windows see the notes below.

 Installation
 -------------